 - slide 1 of 6

 When you think about summer, what comes to mind?
 The long, hot, sticky days during the summer make it some people's favorite season.
-For others, thoughts of summer are associated with cold foods, like ice cream.
+For others, thoughts of summer are associated with foods, like ice cream and barbaques.
 Did you know that the biggest ice cream sundae ever assembled was 12 feet high and made with over 4,500 gallons of ice cream?

 - slide 2 of 6

 Fun Facts About the Months of Summer